What Lactating People Need to Know about Urgent Care

 We’ve put together a guide for how you can get the most out of your urgent care visit when you need quick medical attention - with minimal emotional suffering, and without sacrificing your breastfeeding/chestfeeding journey.

-• Keep in mind that there are very few medications that are not compatible with lactation.
+Keep in mind that there are very few medications that are truly incompatible with lactation

 This is really good news!
 Most medications do pass through your milk to some extent, but that doesn’t mean they are harmful to your baby.